 James Hale is a queer artist living and working in Melbourne.
 He makes colourful oil paintings and austere drawings on cardboard.
 These works can be sad, bitchy, sexy, devastating, offensive, funny, bitter, fatalistic, inscrutable, sensitive, stupid, or profound.
 His practice is rooted in the tradition of other queer artists that utilise text like Rene Ricard, David McDiarmid, Tracey Emin, A.L.
 Stiener, and David Robilliard.

-Josh is currently the Events Coordinator for Transgender Victoria’s Peer Support Project for trans and gender diverse people.
+Kin is currently the Events Coordinator for Transgender Victoria’s Peer Support Project for trans and gender diverse people.
 This project is supported by the Commissioner for LGBTIQ+ Communities and the Department of Premier and Cabinet in Victoria.
 They are also a member of Switchboard Victoria’s QTIPoC Advisory Committee.
-In various capacities Josh has worked in the arts, local government and non-profit sector across 30+ organisations over the past several years.
+In various capacities Kin has worked in the arts, local government and non-profit sector across 30+ organisations over the past several years.

 Jo Ze SpArks